-The cultivation of Cucurbits like Pumpkin, Cucumber, etc arepre-dominantly grown in various regions of Uttarakhand.
-However injudicious and frequent application of harmful pesticides and paucity of farmers perception on pesticide usage pose a serious threat to the well-being of human beings.
-The present investigation was conducted in important Cucurbit growing of Kumaon region of Uttarakhand to gather information on pesticide usage pattern, awareness of farmers on infestation of various insect pests and adoption of various management tactics in different cucurbitgrowing areas of Kumaon.
-The survey was conducted on50 farmers on different regions of 5 districtsviz.,Almora, Champawat, Nainital, Pithoragarh, Udhamsingh Nagar.
-The investigation revealed that large numberof farmers were using synthetic pesticides to manage different insect pests in Cucurbits.
-The survey also revealed that farmers have limited knowledge on beneficial insects, pesticide registration procedure, etc. The study highlights the importance of awareness programmes and conduction of training programmes for proper dessimination of information related to pesticide usage and promote sustainable production of Cucurbits.
-The study encompasses the need of further field trials based research on pesticide persistence and its effect on the environmental conditions.
+Cucurbits such as Pumpkin, Cucumber arepredominantly cultivated in various regions of Uttarakhand.
+However, the injudicious and frequent application of harmful pesticides and paucity of farmers’ perceptions of pesticide usage pose a serious threat to the well-being of human beings.
+The present investigation was conducted in the Kumaon region of Uttarakhand to gather information on pesticide usage patterns, awareness of farmers on infestation of various insect pests, and adoption of various management tactics in different cucurbit-growing areas of Kumaon.
+The survey was conducted with50 farmers in different regions of five districtsviz.,Almora, Champawat, Nainital, Pithoragarh, and Udhamsingh Nagar.
+The investigation revealed that a large numberof farmers used synthetic pesticides to manage different insect pests in cucurbits.
+The survey also revealed that farmers have limited knowledge of beneficial insects, pesticide registration procedures, etc. The study highlights the importance of awareness programs and training programs for proper dissemination of information related to pesticide usage and promotion of sustainable production of cucurbits.
+This study encompasses the need for further field trial-based research on pesticide persistence and its effect on environmental conditions.